Eligibility for workers’ compensation after a forklift accident

 Learn whether or not your employer can fire you for filing a workers’ comp claim in Georgia and how being terminated impacts an existing workers’ comp claim.

-How can a workers’ compensation attorney help me
+How can a workers’ compensation attorney help me after a forklift injury?

 An attorney specializing in workers’ compensation can help you in several ways after an on-the-job injury.